 - First began experimenting with transgender behavior at around 9 years of age or so.

 - Because of social stigma he was forced to move back and forth between expressing masculine and feminine.
 This pattern became normal in time, although he spent a long period trying to go “straight” but ultimately returned to expressing in transgender ways.

 - Has freely admitted that the closest term that captures his identity is bigender (a term which falls under the transgender umbrella), but he ultimately rejects this label because it does not capture his understanding of himself.
-Jenn thus does not identify is bigender, but simply identifies as transgender.
-His understanding of being transgender is more philosophically nuanced than any sub-lable could capture, although he regards that as a personal thing and prefers not to discuss it publicly.
+Jenn thus does not identify as bigender, but simply identifies as transgender.
+His understanding of being transgender is more philosophically nuanced than any sub-label could capture, although he regards that as a personal thing.
 Suffice it to say he obviously expresses in transgender ways, wearing clothes and makeup traditionally designated for women (although even when wearing a skirt and heels he will use the men’s room, and notes he as never been attacked).

 - He believes that being transgender is an internal identity that has nothing to do with how you dress, although it can manifest in that way.
 It is a state of mind and a pattern of behavior, not a physical state of being.
 Jenn’s identity does not change depending on what clothes he is or is not wearing.
 Smith regards encouraging kids to think being transgender is anything other than a state of mind and pattern of behaviors is dangerous.
 “We must at all times remain tethered to physical reality; and the physical reality in this case is that men cannot be women (and vice versa), no matter how much they pretty themselves up.
 They can live and express any way they want, but they cannot force others to surrender physical reality, because that is selfish and dangerous to both women and children, and increasingly towards freedom itself.”